There are typically three reasons why someone in a house gets sick. They are because one member of the household:

 If You’re Injured

 Let’s face it.
 There’s no guarantee you won’t get sick on a plane.
 But these tips help thousands of people get through a flight with no problems.
 Just be prepared and you have a better shot at arriving at your destination bacteria and virus free.
+Traveling with a medical condition or injury doesn’t have to be a daunting challenge.
+At Flying Angels, we’re committed to providing the care and expertise you need to travel safely and comfortably.

 Share This